Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ DPO
 		- Ensure data privacy regulation compliance
 ~ Data Subject
-		- A data subject is an individual to whom the personal data belongs, and they have certain rights regarding the processing of their data.
+		- A data subject is an **individual to whom the personal data belongs,** and they have certain rights regarding the processing of their data.
 		- The subject doesn't play a role in the storage, collecting, and analyzing of data.
 ~ Data Custodian/steward
-		- A data custodian is typically an individual or entity responsible for managing the system where the data is stored.
+		- A data custodian is typically an individual or entity responsible for **managing the system where the data is stored.**
 		- responsible for managing data in alignment with data owner **big distinction between the data owner and the custodian** ~ Data Owner
-		- data owners are responsible for the data's classification and ensuring it meets organizational policies
+		- data owners are **responsible for** the **data's classification** and ensuring it **meets organizational policies**
-		- The owner's role is accountable for the data's security and compliance with the organization's strategic objectives.
+		- The owner's role is accountable for the data's security and **compliance with** the **organization's strategic objectives.**
 ~ Data Processor
-		- Handles data in accordance with privacy guidelines
+		- Handles data in **accordance with privacy guidelines**
 		- involves properly collecting, storing, and analyzing the data according to her supervisor's directions
-		- A data processor is an entity that processes personal data on behalf of the data controller.
+		- A data processor is an entity that **processes personal data on behalf of the data controller.**
 ~ Data Controller
 		- Ensures data complies with applicable regulations
-		- The data controller is the entity that determines the purposes, conditions, and means of processing personal data.
+		- The data controller is the entity that **determines the purposes, conditions, and means of processing personal data.**
 		- They make decisions about how and why data is processed.
 		- their role is more focused on data **governance** **and compliance** with data protection regulations.
 		- The controller is responsible for defining how personal data is handled and ensuring it meets GDPR and other regulatory requirements.
 ~ Data Broker
 		- A data broker collects and sells data to other organizations ~ PHI (Protected Health Information)
+~ MTTF (?)
-~ RPO
+~ RPO (*Recovery Point Objective*)
+		- The recovery point objective (RPO)  is the measure of the maximum amount of data loss an organization is willing to tolerate in the event of a disruption.
+It determines the point in time to which data must be restored after recovery.
-~ RTO
+~ RTO (*Recovery Time Objective*)
+		- The recovery time objective (RTO) is the measure of the maximum time it takes to recover a system or process after a disruption.
+		- It represents the time within which normal operations need to be restored.
-~ MTBF
+~ MTBF (*Mean Time Before Failure*)
-~ MTTF
+		- The mean time between failures (MTBF) is the measure of the average time between two consecutive failures of a system or component.
+It represents the average reliability or time between incidents.
+		- Average time things that can't be repaired break, like HDDs or routers

-~ MTTR
+~ MTTR (*Mean Time To Repair*)
+		- The mean time to repair (MTTR) refers to the measure of the time taken to repair a system or process after it experiences a failure or disruption.
+It is the average time it takes to restore functionality.
 ~ DLP (*Data Loss Prevention*)
 		- Techniques and technologies used to prevent data exfiltration
 		- They can block USB flash drives and control the sue of removable media.
 They can also examine outgoing data and detect many types of unauthorized data transfers
 		- In network-based DLP, all traffic leaving the network is directed through an appliance that can examine the traffic by searching for specific key words, phrases, or character strings.
 		- Software based DLP is installed on individual systems, identifying data exfiltration attempts and blocking them from succeeding.
-		- It can sniff through email attachements, zip folders, emails ~ EDR (*Endpoint Detection and Response*)
+		- It can sniff through email attachments, zip folders, emails
+		- DLP solutions monitor and control data transfers, helping to prevent data breaches.
+~ EDR (*Endpoint Detection and Response*)
-		- Endpoint Security Software technology that focuses on detecting and responding to threats at the endpoint level, often using advanced behavioral analysis techniques to identify suspicious activity and contain threats before they can cause damage
+		- Endpoint Security Software technology that focuses on **detecting and responding to threats at the endpoint level**, often using advanced behavioral analysis techniques to **identify suspicious activity and contain threats** before they can cause damage
+		- The main significance of implementing EDR in the given scenario is its ability to use **advanced behavioral analysis and threat intelligence to detect and respond** to sophisticated cyber threats on endpoints.
+		- EDR helps identify suspicious activities and potential breaches, enabling proactive responses to protect against advanced threats.
 ~ XDR (*Extended Detection and Response*)
 		- Is a next-generation security technology that goes beyond the endpoint to include other types of devices and systems, such as network devices, cloud infrastructure, and IoT devices, providing a more comprehensive view of the entire IT environment and enabling faster threat detection and response.
 		- The main significance of implementing XDR in the given scenario is its ability to integrate and correlate security data from various sources, such as endpoints, network, and cloud environments.